 American Military Museum

-The American Military Museum (AKA Tank Land or the Tank Museum) at the Whittier Narrows Recreation Area in El Monte has an extensive collection of inter-service military equipment from from WWI through Desert Storm.
+The American Military Museum (AKA Tank Land or the Tank Museum) at the Whittier Narrows Recreation Area in El Monte has an extensive collection of inter-service military equipment from WWI through Desert Storm.
 Nearly 200 vehicles from tanks to amphibious vehicles and bomb loaders.

 03 of 11